graydenshand/flask-batteries/README.md

 An opinionated command line tool for bootstrapping Flask applications with less boiler-plate code.

-Inspired by Ruby on Rails.
+This package does two things:
+1) Asserts a sensible project structure for larger applications.
+2) Supplies new commands to the flask cli for managing this project structure.

 ## Usage
-This package adds a collection of command line utilites for modifying your Flask project.

 It's recommended to install this package in an isolated virtual environment.
 The best way to start a new project is like this: